soz-live/soz-live.github.io/_posts/2026-02-08-Project-Size.md

 author: Tim_M
 ---

-The **SOZ-LIVE** project contains a large amount of code.
+The **SOZ-LIVE** project contains around 30000 lines of code (loc).
 But is the size of the project justified?
 Lets first look at the aims and objectives of the project:

 ## Aims and Objectives